How to Use Data Validation in Excel to Control User Input and Prevent Errors

 Let’s see how it looks in your worksheet.
 Now you see a comment in the cell.

 After entering the number which is less than 0 appears alert message.
-Data Validation does eliminate the possibility of entering an incorrect value.
+Data Validation effectively blocks negative numbers or decimals when you only want to allow positive whole numbers in Excel.

 Example 2 – Entering a specific number of characters